Best Rewards Credit Cards in 2026

 1. Cash Back Rewards

-• Citi Double Cash Card: 2% on all purchases (1% when you buy, 1% when you pay)
+• Citi Double Cash Card: 2% on all purchases (1% when you buy, 1% when you pay), $0 annual fee

-• Discover it Cash Back: 5% on rotating categories with first-year match
+• Discover it Cash Back: 5% on rotating categories with first-year cashback match, $0 annual fee

 2. Points Rewards

 Points-based rewards allow you to earn points for every dollar spent.
 These points can often be redeemed for a variety of options, including travel, gift cards, merchandise, or cash back.
-The key advantage is flexibility – points typically offer 1 cent baseline value but can be worth 2+ cents when transferred to travel partners.
+The key advantage is flexibility: points typically offer 1 cent baseline value but can be worth 2+ cents when transferred to airline and hotel partners.

 Top points rewards cards include:

-• Chase Sapphire Reserve: 3X on travel and dining, $795 annual fee
+• Chase Sapphire Reserve: 3X on travel and dining, 10X on hotels and 5X on flights booked through Chase Travel, $795 annual fee

-• Capital One Venture X: 2X on all purchases, $395 annual fee
+• Capital One Venture X: 2X on all purchases, 10X on hotels and rental cars and 5X on flights through Capital One Travel, $395 annual fee

 3. Miles Rewards